You can choose which version of PHP to run in your

 php.ini file to the root of the application (the repository root).

-Configuring PHP settings improperly can cause issues.
-We recommend only advanced administrators set these options.
+Configuring PHP settings improperly can cause issues, so only advanced administrators should set these options.

 To increase the PHP memory limit, add the following setting to the

 For debugging, increase the value to 2G.